jonnonz1/nz-statute-book/acts/public/1996/fisheries-act-1996.md

   (a) in the case of fish, aquatic life, or seaweed taken outside New Zealand fisheries waters,—
     (i) the fish, aquatic life, or seaweed was landed in any country other than New Zealand before being brought into New Zealand fisheries waters; or
     (ii) the person has, before the entry into New Zealand fisheries waters, obtained the approval of the chief executive to possess that fish, aquatic life or seaweed, and acted in accordance with such conditions as the chief executive may think fit to impose; or
+    (iii) the vessel entered New Zealand fisheries waters to comply with a direction under section 113U(3) to bring the vessel to a port; or
   (b) the fish, aquatic life, or seaweed were lawfully taken by that vessel within New Zealand fisheries waters; or (c) the fish, aquatic life, or seaweed were lawfully received by that vessel within New Zealand or New Zealand fisheries waters.
 (2) The chief executive may impose any conditions on an approval granted under subsection (1), including conditions relating to the taking, storage, transportation, recording, reporting, landing, and disposal of the fish, aquatic life, or seaweed.